Arts with/for/by Young People

 Australia has hosted two World Congresses: the 9th Congress (Adelaide, 1987) and the 16th Congress (Adelaide 2008).
 We now have a closer role within the network, with our Australian representative, Sue Giles, being elected the President of ASSITEJ in May 2021.

-Established in 2020, TNA convenes an ASSITEJ Advisory Committee is made up of representatives from the performance with/for/by young people sector from across the country.
+Established in 2020, TNA convenes an ASSITEJ Advisory Committee that is made up of representatives from the performance with/for/by young people sector from across the country.

 Video: Young People & Theatre